Richard D. Field

-Richard D. Field (born April 13, 1943) is Emeritus Professor of Physics at the University of Florida in Gainesville, Florida.
+Richard Dryden Field Jr. (born April 13, 1944) is an emeritus professor of physics at the University of Florida in Gainesville, Florida.
 He is known particularly for his contributions to the phenomenology of particle production in high-energy particle accelerators.

 Education and personal life

 Field was born in Pasadena, California, the son of actress Margaret Field and Richard Dryden Field, an Army officer.
 He was the stepson of actor/stuntman Jock Mahoney.
 His sister is Academy Award-winning actress Sally Field.
 Richard Field obtained his undergraduate education in physics at the University of California, Berkeley on a gymnastics scholarship, and continued with his PhD in 1971 under the supervision of John David Jackson.

 Research

 Starting in 1971, he did post-doctoral work at Brookhaven National Laboratory.
 In 1973 he moved to California Institute of Technology to work with Nobel laureate Richard Feynman.